G3 Ion 12

 - I experienced two durability issues in one season, although they appear to be anomalies.

-Another tech binding that we tested alongside the G3 is the Salomon MTN.
-Comparing the two, the MTN has a superior weight-to-performance ratio (it comes in at a scant 1 pound 11.5 ounces), but the heavier Ion 12 (2 pounds 9.3 ounces) is more of a downhill charger.
+The tech binding market isn’t short on options, and another model that we tested alongside the G3 is the Salomon MTN Pure.
+Comparing the two, the MTN has a superior weight-to-performance ratio (it comes in at a scant 1 lb.
+12 oz.), but the heavier Ion 12 (2 lbs.
+9.3 oz.) is more of a downhill charger.
 In terms of features, the MTN’s step-in aid performed similarly to the Ion 12’s BootStop—both additions made the toe pins easy to line up and step into, and also made transitions a breeze.
 We do prefer the MTN’s heel for its ability to tour in ski mode on short ascents, but the lack of a DIN setting doesn’t instill the same confidence on the way down.
-If you’re looking for an ultralight set-up for long tours, the MTN is a solid choice (for more information, see our in-depth MTN review).
+If you’re looking for an ultralight set-up for long tours, the MTN is a solid choice.
 But if you’re willing to sacrifice ounces for more stability on the descent, we give the nod to the G3 Ion.

-Speaking of descents, the Marker Kingpin 13 has proved to be a trustier companion than the G3 Ion 12 in resort-like conditions.
+Speaking of descents, the Marker Kingpin 13 has proven to be a trustier companion than the G3 Ion 12 in resort-like conditions.
 Specifically, the Ion 12 was noticeably less steady when moving quickly over skied-out, firmer snow.
 This is partially due to the Kingpin’s full alpine heel, which provides the secure feeling of an alpine binding without the weight.
 In powder, however, we found that the Ion 12 was similarly confidence-inspiring, even on wider skis.
-And at almost a pound lighter, it was an obvious choice for multi-day tours.
-For downhill performance in the backcountry, the Marker Kingpin 13 fared better, but given the Ion 12’s lightweight construction, we think it offers a bit more versatility when taking both the uphill and downhill into account.
+And at around half a pound lighter per pair, it was an obvious choice for multi-day tours.
+For downhill performance in the backcountry, the Kingpin 13 fared better, but given the Ion 12’s lightweight construction, we think it offers a bit more versatility when taking both the uphill and downhill into account.